missionpinball/mpf-docs/install/mac.rst

 Overview of MPF on macOS
 ------------------------

 MPF works on macOS running on both Intel and Apple Silicon (M1/M2 processors).
-The instructions are ALMOST the same for both, except Apple Silicon M1/M2 processors have a few extra steps for the time being.
+The instructions are *almost* the same for both, except Apple Silicon M1/M2 processors have a few extra steps for the time being.
 (We are still waiting for one of the libraries MPF needs to be compiled for M1/M2, so there's a workaround until then.)

-Apple Silicon (M1/M2 processors) require macOS Monterey as well as Python 3.9.
-With Intel processors, MPF can work as far back as 10.14 (or so? let us know!), and can use Python 3.7, 3.8, or 3.9.
+Apple Silicon (M1/M2 processors) require macOS 12 Monterey or newer, as well as Python 3.9.
+For Macs with Intel processors, MPF can work as far back as 10.14 (or so? let us know!), and can use Python 3.7, 3.8, or 3.9.

 Here is the quick version: